amatikhasan/Canvas/README.md

 Canvas App 📱

-A simple Android app built with Kotlin to display posts and user details fetched from JSONPlaceholder.
+A simple Android app built with Kotlin to display posts and user details fetched from <a href="https://jsonplaceholder.typicode.com/">JSONPlaceholder</a>.
 The app follows Clean Architecture principles and uses modern Android development best practices.

 Key Features 🚀